agilepro/epiconsciousness/docs/Ethics/Morality/what-is-morality.md

 *   involving or deriving from sense perception or experience with actual objects, conditions, or phenomena
 *   not influenced by personal feelings, interpretations, or prejudice; based on facts; unbiased
 *   intent upon or dealing with things external to the mind rather than with thoughts or feelings

+## Context and Locality

+When considering whether an action is moral or not, we must consider the context.
+Breaking glass is normally a bad thing to do, but if there is a fire then breaking the glass to get to a fire alarm is considered a good thing.
+But only when there is a fire.

+Notice that there is a built in assumption that the morality of an action can be judged by the immediate local circumstances: usually a physical area of a few meters, a time duration of less than an hour, and a participant dimension of only one or two people.

+Cheating on a test involves the person taking the test at the time and location that the test is given.
+We assume that a passenger getting on a flight in Hong Kong, or a hunter in the middle of Alaska will have no relevance to this decision.
+We normally also assume that it has nothing to do with the student sitting next to the cheater.
+Thus normally morals actions are judged only by circumstances in their locality, and we can ignore the other 8 billion people on the planet.

+Of course there could be occasions where things far and wide actually are relevant.
+We might call those *extenuating circumstances*.
+Circumstances

+zzzzzzzzzzzzzzzzzzzz

+, but the point is that in most cases we can ignore the rest of the billion people on the planet and what they are doing.
+That is a good thing because

+We limit the context of consideration to the immediate surroundings by assuming that nothing outside the immediate surroundings is relevant.
+This is a simplifying assumption that moral questions can be decided locally.
+If we had to consider the entire universe while trying to decide whether to break the glass or not we would never make any decision.
+There is in fact no principle that a morality must be decided by the local environment, and there are cases where morality is dependent upon things that are far away.

+## Rules

+If morality is the right way to act, we also have rules which guidelines to follow to approximate moral behavior.

+The true moral action in a situation must consider the complete situation which provides the context for that action.
+Ultimately that context extends to include everything in the universe.
+We often talk about extenuating circumstances, and what we mean by that is circumstances that are outside the normal theater of interaction.
+All moral action can be considered moral for the context, but in this case we are saying the context is a bit more extended than normal.